awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 **D2 instances**

-D2 instances are well suited for the following applications:
+These instances are well suited for the following:
 + Massive parallel processing \(MPP\) data warehouse
 + MapReduce and Hadoop distributed computing
 + Log or data processing applications<a name="h1-instances"></a>

 **H1 instances**

-H1 instances are well suited for the following applications:
+These instances are well suited for the following:
 + Data\-intensive workloads such as MapReduce and distributed file systems
 + Applications requiring sequential access to large amounts of data on direct\-attached instance storage
 + Applications that require high\-throughput access to large quantities of data<a name="i3-instances"></a>

 **I3 and I3en instances**

-These instances are well suited for the following applications:
+These instances are well suited for the following:
 + High frequency online transaction processing \(OLTP\) systems
 + Relational databases
 + NoSQL databases